-Key Area: 5a - SACRE's membership How representative is SACRE's r nembership of the local community?
+Key Area: 5a - SACRE's membership How representative is SACRE's membership of the local community?
 Requires rarely meet and its membership will include many vacancies.
 The LA needs to review its membership and improvement/struggling constitution in partnership with the SACRE and fulfil its obligations to convene an appropriately diverse A SACRE in this position would: SACRE Developing have a membership that is not necessarily strongly representative of the religious diversity of the local A SACRE with developing community.
 Membership needs to be reviewed. practice would: Established have membership that broadly reflects the religious diversity of the local community.
 This is regularly reviewed by the SACRE in partnership with the LA particularly where there is a high mobility of communities.

-&lt;sup>2 Alan Johnson, Secretary of State for Education and Skills, speaking in Parliament on 2 November 2006.
+2 Alan Johnson, Secretary of State for Education and Skills, speaking in Parliament on 2 November 2006.
 Based on the Government and the Local Government Association's definition first published in Guidance on Community Cohesion, LGA, 2002 and resulting from the Cantle Report in 2001.

-A SACRE with established practice would: Advanced A SACRE with advanced practice would: have strong representation from all major local religious communities including different groups within the same religious tradition (e.g. different Muslim or Christian communities).
-Endeavours to include representation from small local faith communities and/or have links with national bodies that can broker advice from those communities elsewhere in the UK.
-Where are we and where do we find evidence to support this?
-Key Area: 5b SACRE's underst anding of the local area know and understand the local community in its religious, cultural and ethnic dimensions?
+Advanced A SACRE with advanced practice would: Where are we and where do we find evidence to support this?
 Key Area: 5b SACRE's understanding of the local area How much do SACRE members know and understand the local community in its religious, cultural and ethnic dimensions?
+A SACRE with established practice would: we find evidence to support this?
+Key Area: 5b SACRE's understanding of the local area A SACRE with advanced same religious tradition (e.g. different Muslim or Christian communities).
+Endeavours to include representation from small local faith communities and/or have links with national bodies that can broker we find evidence to support How much do SACRE members know and understand the local community in its religious, cultural and ethnic dimensions?
+How much do SACRE members know and understand the local community in its religious, cultural and ethnic dimensions?

+Key Area: 5b SACRE's understanding of the local area How much do SACRE members How much do SACRE members know and understand the local community in its religious, cultural and ethnic dimensions?
 Requires meet rarely and this aspect of membership would not be an agenda item when they meet. improvement/struggling A SACRE in this position would: Developing have limited knowledge about the religious, cultural and ethnic diversity in the local area.
 A SACRE with developing practice would: Established be provided with a detailed analysis of the religious and cultural diversity within the LA and therefore be well A SACRE with established aware of different groups representing the diversity within the local area.
 Know about and have a practice would: relationship with local interfaith groups and the work that they do in the locality.
 Advanced A SACRE with advanced practice would: have detailed knowledge of the nature of the religious, ethnic and cultural diversity in the local area.
 Take active steps to inform itself further about the distinctive needs and opportunities created by this diversity.
 SACRE would have good liaison and seek to develop initiatives with local interfaith groups.
 Be aware of the impact of this local context on schools and on the provision for RE and CW in those schools.
 Where are we and where do we find evidence to support this?